analog-nico/hpp/README.md

 req.query.firstname // => ???
 ```

-It is `[ "John", "John" ]` !
-[These excellent slides](https://speakerdeck.com/ckarande/top-overlooked-security-threats-to-node-dot-js-web-applications?slide=48) give you the details.
+It is `[ "John", "John" ]` !!!

+[These excellent slides](https://speakerdeck.com/ckarande/top-overlooked-security-threats-to-node-dot-js-web-applications?slide=48) explain possible exploits that may even result in the denial of service.

-This library prevents those HTTP Parameter Pollution attacks by putting array parameters in `req.query` and/or `req.body` aside and just selecting the first parameter value.
+This library prevents HTTP Parameter Pollution attacks by putting array parameters in `req.query` and/or `req.body` aside and by just selecting the first parameter value.

 ## Installation